Skip to Main Content

 It is a historically established rule of higher education that an instructor has the authority to conduct classes, provide for the discussion of ideas, make assignments or other exercises, require examinations, and render judgments on the performance of students.
 The exercise of this authority provides the foundation for an academic relationship between individual faculty members and individual students that is unique to colleges and universities.
 At a basic transactional level this relationship is maintained by the interplay of traditional and customary standards of conduct and courtesies, the observance of which is the responsibility of both faculty and students.
 Certain basic expectations, relevant to teaching and learning, are summarized in part 3 of this procedure.
 Inevitably, issues associated with the faculty member’s responsibilities as a teacher and the student’s responsibilities as a learner may occasionally arise.
 In order to address these issues, the University of Hawaiʻi has instructed its constituent campuses to provide for the consistent and equitable resolution of legitimate student academic grievances.

-Accordingly, the Chancellor for Community Colleges, upon the recommendation of the Provost of Windward Community College, and with the concurrence of the Faculty Senate, has established this student academic grievance procedure, effective November 1, 1987.
+Accordingly, the Vice President for Community Colleges, upon the recommendation of the Provost of Windward Community College, and with the concurrence of the Faculty Senate, first established this student academic grievance procedure, effective November of that year.

 Academic Rights and Responsibilities of Students: